Boldo Cantillana

 Conservation standards

-Tierra Austal has collaborated Así Conserva Chile, the leading organization in Chile that represents the owners of private protected areas, on an effort to develop and distribute a set of Best Practices for land conservation, for both transactions and for non-profit conservation entities.
+Tierra Austal has collaborated with Así Conserva Chile, the leading organization in Chile that represents the owners of private protected areas, on an effort to develop and distribute a set of Best Practices for land conservation, for both transactions and for non-profit conservation entities.

 The Tierra Austral-Así Conserva Chile project has developed three sets of standards, including: